jkaryo1/CCProject/README.md

 As most software engineers know, as codebases develop, new bugs are constantly being introduced and are often hard to detect and fix.
 We would like to propose a git based application that - from a specific repository - pulls multiple past code commits, and runs a series of tests on each build in order to determine which commit in the commit history is responsible for a specific bug.
 These tests would be deployed on separate AWS Lambda instances to allow this testing to occur in parallel, saving engineers valuable time.

 This repository will be holding all the deploying and testing code:
   - *create_random.py*: Python script to create a specified array length of random intergers and writing the array and sorted array to files.
+To run: `python create_random.py <length_of_random_array>`
   - *last_commits.py*: Python script that clones the specified repository and makes copies of each of the past n commits (including the current one) in separate folders.
 These versions are all uploaded to an aws bucket for testing.
 To run: `python last_commits.py <link_to_repository> <number_of_commits>`
   - *add_remove_bucket*: Bash script that adds all files in a directory to an S3 bucket and then removes everything in the bucket.
 To run:  `./add_remove_bucket`, however, since our bucket is private, other users should get an Access Denied error.
+  - *test_sorting.py*: Python script that currently has hard coded values to test the Main Sorting Function repository we want to test.
+This file is a dummy "proof of concept" that should vary when converted to lambda functions.
+To run: `python test_sorting.py`.

 We will be using the following [repository](https://github.com/LionelEisenberg/CloudComp-Testing/) for to hold the code that we will be using our application on.
 For more specifics please see the README for that repository, but to summarize we have a rather basic python script that sorts an array of intergers and prints